KedarPanchal/Whiplash/README.md

 ---
 [Back to top](#table-of-contents)

-Download the `.zip` or `.tar.gz` archive from the [latest release](https://github.com/KedarPanchal/whiplash/releases/latest) on GitHub.
+Download the VST3-version of the `.zip` or `.tar.gz` archive from the [latest release](https://github.com/KedarPanchal/whiplash/releases/latest) on GitHub.
 Extract the archive into a folder and move the extracted folder to the following location based on your operating system:

 * Windows: `C:\Program Files\Common Files\VST3`
 * MacOS/OS X: `Library/Audio/Plug-ins/VST3`